Xavier308/AirBnB-clone/README.md

 Tests: This is where you maintain all unit and integration tests, ensuring that your application functions as expected.
 The tests/ directory in your structure plays this role.

-Additional Components
+### Additional Components
 Dockerfile: Helps in containerizing the application, making it portable and consistent across any deployment environment.

 requirements.txt: Manages all project dependencies, ensuring that all necessary libraries are installed to run the application.

-README.md: Provides documentation on the project setup, configuration, and general overview, guiding new developers or users of the application.
+README.md: Documentation on the project setup, configuration, and general overview, guiding new developers or users of the application.

 This layered architecture helps in separating concerns, making the application easier to extend and maintain.
 It allows developers to work on one layer without the need to know every detail of other layers, provided the interfaces between layers are well-defined.
 This structure is widely used in complex applications that require scalability, maintainability, and flexibility.